glewe/teamcal-neo/README.md

 TeamCal Neo 4 is the new major installment fo the popular calendar.
 It was completely overworked with optimizations, new features but also removals of obsolete components.

-Read details on the release page here in GitHub.
+Read details on the release page here on GitHub.

 ## Demo